colons/words/articles/notification-center/article.markdown

 ecosystem.
 Apple bringing Growl's responsibilities in-house seemed long overdue.

-Unfortunately, since a couple of days after Mountain Lion was released, I have barely touched Notification Center.
+I have barely touched Notification Center since a couple of days after Mountain Lion was released.
 What follows is an attempt to rationalise exactly why that is.

 ## Action

-One of my favourite things about Android's notifications are that if I get an email that I do not have to act on, I can archive it right from the notification.
+One of my favourite things about Android's notification interface is that if I get an email that I do not have to act on, I can archive it right from the notification.
 I use this a lot.

 Notification Center's transient notifications recently got similar little